Hans Freyer

-Hans Freyer (31 July 1887 – 18 January 1969) was a German conservative revolutionary sociologist and philosopher.
+Johannes "Hans" Freyer (31 July 1887 – 18 January 1969) was a German sociologist and philosopher of the conservative revolutionary movement.

 Life

 Freyer began studying theology, national economics, history and philosophy at the University of Greifswald in 1907, with the aim of becoming a Lutheran theologian.
 A year later he moved to Leipzig, where he initially took the same courses, but then gave up the theological parts.
 He gained his doctorate in 1911.
 His early works on the philosophy of life had an influence on the German youth movement.
 In 1920 he qualified as a university lecturer, and in 1922 he became a professor at the university of Kiel.

 In 1925, moving on to the University of Leipzig, Freyer founded the university's sociology department.
 He led the department until 1948.
 In Leipzig, he developed a branch of sociology with a strongly historical basis, the Leipzig School.
 Sympathizing with the Hitlerite movement, he forced Ferdinand Tönnies, an outspoken enemy of it, and then president of the Deutsche Gesellschaft für Soziologie, out of office in 1933.

 Also in 1933 Freyer signed the Vow of allegiance of the Professors of the German Universities and High-Schools to Adolf Hitler and the National Socialistic State.
 Nevertheless, being Tönnies' successor he abstained from making the Gesellschaft a Nazi tool by stopping all activities from 1934 onwards.
 From 1938 to 1944 Freyer was the head of the German Institute for Culture in Budapest.
 Together with Walter Frank he established a racist and anti-semitic völkisch historiography.

 Freyer was Protestant and married Käthe Lübeck; they had four children together.

 After the Second World War, Freyer's position in Leipzig, now in the Soviet occupation zone, became untenable, and in 1948 he took up a position in Wiesbaden at the Brockhaus publishing company.
 He took up lecturing again for only another three years, from 1953 to 1955, at the University of Münster and for a short time in 1954 in Ankara where he helped set up an institute for sociology.
+He was no longer able to establish himself as a full professor at a German university, but taught as an emeritus from 1953 to 1963 at the Westfälische Wilhelms-Universität in Münster.
+As early as 1951 he was – at the instigation of the incumbent chairman Leopold von Wiesere – admitted to the German Society for Sociology.
+Freyer was a member of the scientific advisory board of the Institute for Space Research.

+Freyer received a pension as a retired 131er.
+Many of his publications date from this period.
+He made a big impact in the 1950s with his work The Theory of the Present Era, in which he developed a form of conservatism adaptable to the industrial age.

 Works

+Freyer's philosophical work was influenced by Hegel, Wilhelm Dilthey, Friedrich Nietzsche, and Oswald Spengler.